canada-ca/micro-acquisition/_pages/en/faq.md

 </details>

 <details id="faq-004">
 <summary>I've never provided services for the government before.
-Can I apply on an opportunity?</summary>
+Can I apply to an opportunity?</summary>
 <p>Yes!
-These opportunities are meant to find people with specific skill set to solve a specific issue in the open.
+These opportunities are meant to find people with specific skill sets to solve a specific issue in the open.
 The only thing you need to have is the ability to solve the issue and meet the eligibility criteria.</p>

 <p>If you have both, then this is for you!</p>
 </details>